-To examine this relationship in greater detail, we computed time correlation coefficients for the following four combinations: inflation rate and output gap; inflation rate and rate of change in import prices (quarterly year-on-year change: (%)); changes in inflation rate and output gap; and, changes in inflation rate and rate of change in import prices.
-This was done for five countries: Japan, the U.S., Germany, U.K. and Canada.
-(According to Section II, seeking the differential of the inflation rate is equivalent to assigning a value of "1" to the coefficient for the inflation term in the preceding period.)
+To examine this relationship in greater detail, we computed time correlation coefficients for the following four combinations: inflation rate and output gap; inflation rate and rate of change in import prices (quarterly year-on-year change: [percent]); changes in inflation rate and output gap; and changes in inflation rate and rate of change in import prices.
+This was done for five countries: Japan, the U.S., Germany, the U.K., and Canada.
+(According to Chapter II, seeking the differential of the inflation rate is equivalent to assigning a value of "one" to the coefficient for the inflation term in the preceding period.)
 The change in import prices was included as a proxy for supply-side shocks, which generate changes in the inflation rate.
-To make allowances for the sharp changes in oil prices during the 1970s, the period of estimation was divided into two segments: from the 1st quarter of 1987 to the 3rd quarter of 1997 (the

-"second half").
-During the first half, domestic rates of inflation were greatly affected by sharp swings in oil prices, while during the second half, oil prices were generally stable17.
+To make allowances for the sharp changes in oil prices during the 1970s, the period of estimation was divided into two segments: from 1978/I to 1986/IV (the "first half"), and from 1987/I to 1997/III (the "second half").
+During the first half, domestic rates of inflation were greatly affected by sharp swings in oil prices, while during the second half oil prices were generally stable.
+15

-Based on the results of the time correlation coefficients obtained, Table 1 below lists the number of lags exhibiting the highest correlations and the coefficient of correlation at that point.
+Based on the results of the time correlation coefficients obtained, Table 1 lists the number of lags exhibiting the highest correlations and the coefficient of correlation at that point.

 Regarding the relationship between the inflation rate and the output gap, Table 1 shows that, in all countries, the output gap leads the inflation rate, and that the correlations are relatively high, ranging between 0.6 and 0.8.
 These relationships are stronger in the second half.
-Furthermore, for Japan, the U.S. and Germany, the lead time tends to become shorter.
+Furthermore, for Japan, the U.S., and Germany, the lead time tends to become shorter.
 Turning next to the relation between changes in the inflation rate and the output gap, during the first half, in all countries except Japan, a relatively high correlation is observed with very little time lag.
-By the second half, however, this relationship breaks down in Japan, the U.S. and Germany.
+By the second half, however, this relationship breaks down in Japan, the U.S., and Germany.